Skip to content

 Chocolate yule log recipe

-This traditional chocolate Yule log recipe, or Bûche de Noël, makes a deliciously indulgent Christmas dessert.
-Rich, chocolate sponge rolled with a whipped Irish cream filling and covered in a boozy chocolate icing.
-Finished with crumbled chocolate 'bark' for a true log effect.
+This traditional chocolate yule log recipe, or Bûche de Noël, makes a deliciously indulgent Christmas dessert.
+The rich, chocolate sponge is rolled with a whipped Irish cream filling and covered in a boozy chocolate icing.
+The Swiss roll-style cake is then finished with crumbled chocolate 'bark' for a true log effect.
+Find out how to make yule log with our step-by-step recipe.
 See method

 • Serves 10-12